 Term positions are treated like regular staff positions for medical and dental benefits eligibility, vacation, holidays, and sick time.
 Term employees are not eligible for life insurance, retirement, long term disability, short term disability, tuition assistance, layoff status, or severance pay.
 Staff in term positions are also subject to the performance management review process and positive corrective action when work performance or behavior is unsatisfactory or unacceptable.
 Term employment does not alter the employment-at-will employee status of these employees.

 Term employees in good standing are eligible for rehire and may apply for other positions at Case Western Reserve University.
 Term employees who are successful at obtaining regular staff positions will have a date of employment back to the date of term hire for the purposes of calculating vacation and sick time, but will not be eligible for university benefits on a retroactive basis.
 Supervisors must follow all university policies and procedures for regular staff when hiring into a term position.

 [NOTE: Hiring departments which have not designated a position as a term position or which have determined that a position will exist for longer than three (3) years, should establish such positions as regular staff employee positions.]

-Policy Administration: Hiring Supervisor in coordination with the Employment Office.
+Policy Administration: Hiring Supervisor and Employment Office.

 References: Employee Classifications and Status (II-1), Employment Planning and Responsibility/Staff Employment Procedure (II-6, 6a), Pre-Employment Requirements (II-7), Position Requirements/Exposure to Human Bloodborne Pathogens Procedure (II-8, 8a)